erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 Substitution rules MUST be non-ambiguous.
 Even though, there can be multiple substitution rules applicable to the whole witness at the same time, there MUST be only one rule that is applicable to a certain position in the witness.
-The substitution rule MAY have one or more GUARD statements.
-The substitution rule MAY have one or more STACK statements before the instruction.
-The substitution rule MUST have exactly one instruction.
-The substitution rule MAY have parameters for the instruction.
-The substitution rule MUST have at least one STACK statement after the arrow.

 So, the minimal substitution rule is the one for the `HASH` instruction that pushes one hash to the stack:
 ```